hummingbot/hummingbot/documentation/docs/developers/connectors/task3.md

 In Task 3, we will be required to implement both `InFlightOrder` and `Exchange` Class.
 This is because the primary bulk of implementing a new exchange connector is in this task.

+If the exchange is a perpetual derivative exchange, the connector must also inherit from the `PerpetualTrading` class.

 ### InFlightOrder Class

 As seen in the [Exchange Component Overview](/developers/connectors/architecture/#exchange-component-overview), the `Exchange` class depends on the `InFlightOrder` Class.